 Smell: Malty with honey, toffee and baking spices.
 Chocolate raisins.
 Tobacco smoke.
 Ashy bonfires.
 A bit of paprika.
 Walnut.
 Leather.
 Also some buttery bourbon in there and some lighter fruity notes.
 Apple, pear, lemon.
 Some pepper.

 Taste: Toffee, liquorice, aniseed… Caramel.
 Smoke – not the medicinal peat reek of Islay, it’s woodier, more like a campfire.
 Burning newspaper!
 Honeyed apples.
 Vanilla ice cream with caramel sauce.
 Touch of citrus before the smoky finish.

 Thoughts: Weightier on the palate than you’d perhaps expect from a lowland.
 The peat is interesting.
 It’s prominent without being dominant.
 In fact, the overall feel of the whisky is one of balance.
 Bourbon, sherry, peat and fruity spirit all come through in equal measure, each having its moment to shine.
-A good quality whisky with layers of flavours to explore.
+It feels a little young but it’s still a whisky with layers of flavours to explore.

 Value for money: Bladnoch has always been capable of greatness but consistency has maybe been something of a problem in the past.
 It seems like maybe things have turned a corner where that’s concerned.
-Certainly the quality on offer here is impressive.
-That said, it doesn’t come cheap.
+Certainly the quality on offer here is decent.
+That said, it doesn’t come cheap, especially given its presumed youth.
 A bottle will set you back around £80.
-Fortunately, I think it’s just about good enough to carry the price.

 You can buy Bladnoch Alinta from Master of Malt